 “It was incredibly sad, because the bard dies.
 There were ten thousand in attendance, we did five performances in one night.”

 “What role did you play?”

 “I always play the priest.”

-“Oh, he plays Juliet, in the tradition of an all boy cast.
-In ‘Mercahnt of Venice,’ he plays Shylock.”
+“Oh, he plays Juliet, in the tradition of an all boy cast.”

-The girls looked at me and giggled.
-They had all moved closer to Robby.
-Mr. Clark let everyone ask questions.
-Some of the boys thought they’d embarrass Robby.
+The girls look at me and giggle.
+They all move closer to Robby.
+Mr. Clark lets everyone ask questions.
+Some of the boys think they can embarrass Robby.
 “What about that video that was on TV?”

 “Well, Mr. Clark said to talk about the performance.
 But, that was just publicity to get people to come to Jace’s memorial.
 I think I said Tim got caught by his girlfriend or something being naughty.”

-Robby answered, “We all have girlfriends except Hippie, who’s our groupie king, and Michael, who is Romeo in our performance.
+Robby answers, “We all have girlfriends except Hippie, who’s our groupie king, and Michael, who was Romeo in our performance.
 In real life, his girlfriend is a secret because she is only 14.
-They’re both Italians and their families are rivals here in Miami.
+They’re both Italian and their families are rivals here in Miami.
 Michael lives in a castle south of Byrd Rd”

-Now the girls were ew-ing and ah-ing as Robby spun out the story.
+Now the girls were ew-ing and ah-ing as Robby spins out the story.

 “You think I would be a good Mercutio?
 I can play multiple roles.”